 - IV.
-Employees' contribution to Provident or any other fund if deposited Income from Other Sources before the due date - V. Any allowances paid for breeding or maintaining the racehorses. - VI.
+Employees' contribution to Provident or any other fund if deposited before the due date. - V. Any allowances paid for breeding or maintaining the racehorses. - VI.
 A deduction of 50% against the enhanced compensation received and no further deduction will be allowed from the income.